Guest Post by Kara Kingma Neu

 Venezuela is in deep crisis.
 Opposition to President Maduro escalated in March, when the Supreme Court stripped the opposition-controlled National Assembly of its powers.
 Protests since then have resulted in the deaths of dozens and detainment of thousands, largely at the hands of the security forces.
 Demonstrations have ramped up following the recent sham vote on a new constitutional assembly that will allow Maduro to rewrite the constitution and further dismantle the country’s democratic institutions.
 Many have wondered how the protests will end.
 A major factor in their outcome will be the response of the Venezuelan military – research shows that military defections are often crucial for the success of major anti-regime protests, and there have been various reports of discontent among the military at being asked to support Maduro’s increasingly illegitimate government.

 There are many ways in which the Venezuelan military may respond.
-During anti-regime protests in the past, militaries have sometimes remain loyal, as the Bahraini military did in 2011.
+During anti-regime protests in the past, militaries have sometimes remained loyal, as the Bahraini military did in 2011.
 Other times they have maintained neutrality, by neither supporting the regime nor shifting support to the protesters, such as during Czechoslovakia’s Velvet Revolution.
-Still other examples show low level loyalty shifts by the rank and file or low ranking officers – in Peru, a small group of soldiers rebelled from Fujimori in response to protests in 2000.
-Some involve high level loyalty shifts, which can be fragmented or divided, as in Romania 1989 when mid-level officers refused to follow regime orders to repress, leading the army to withdraw to the barracks, or united in full defection, such as the Sudanese military’s leadership decision to side with the people in 1985.
+Still, other examples show low-level loyalty shifts by the rank and file or low ranking officers – in Peru, a small group of soldiers rebelled from Fujimori in response to protests in 2000.
+Some involve high-level loyalty shifts, which can be fragmented or divided, as in Romania 1989 when mid-level officers refused to follow regime orders to repress, leading the army to withdraw to the barracks, or united in full defection, such as the Sudanese military’s leadership decision to side with the people in 1985.

 My research also shows that militaries are more likely to shift loyalty at higher levels when the protest movement is large and committed to nonviolence.
 As such, the presence of a “militant opposition” fringe could undermine the potential for defections.
 When protest movements have radical flanks, the military is often less likely to see the protesters as a good alternative to the regime.